Our thoughts, advice, and tips

 Tonality: the secret to mastery.

 One of the cardinal differences between a Great Master and a mediocre artist is the tonal awareness.
-It's easy to identify if a painter was aware of tonal values by looking at their artwork.
-Understanding tonal values is important even for a sculptor.
-Sculpting, too, requires learning to see.
 In art, “looking” requires a specific technique!
+Read this article to understand the importance of tone in art.

 Read more